 When a Spouse Cannot Be Found in North Carolina

-When one spouse wants to call it quits but cannot find his or her missing partner, or when he or she is hiding, divorce by publication comes into play.
+When one spouse wants to call it quits but cannot find his or her missing partner, or when he or she is hiding, divorce by publication, or a notice of divorce in newspaper, comes into play.
 Divorce by publication happens "only after a judge has been convinced, based on a sworn declaration, of the serving party's inability to find the Defendant after trying hard.
 Service by publication is commonly used in a divorce action to serve a spouse who has disappeared without a leaving a forwarding address... "

-In North Carolina, the courts will permit service by publication only as a last effort, for example, "when the Sheriff has made several attempts to personally serve [the missing partner], but it appears that [he or she] is hiding to avoid being served."
+In a North Carolina divorce, the courts will permit service by publication only as a last effort, for example, "when the Sheriff has made several attempts to personally serve [the missing partner], but it appears that [he or she] is hiding to avoid being served."

 When the Respondent cannot or will not be found (and, therefore, fails to respond to the Summons), the Petitioner must conduct what is termed a "diligent search" followed by Service by Publication.

 North Carolina courts require a good faith effort by the Petitioner to prove that he or she has made a genuine search for his or her missing partner.
 This search entails: